 - Non-deductible financial expenses.
 In accordance with Article 16 of the Corporate Income Tax Law, net financial expenses will be deductible annually up to a limit of 30% of the year's operating profit, and net financial expenses of 1 million euros may be deducted in any case.
-During 2022, the Group recovered financial expenses not deducted in previous years amounting to 13,339 thousand euros, resulting in a deferred tax write-off of 3,334 thousand euros. - Credits for loss carryforwards.
-During the year, a disposal of tax loss carryforwards amounting to 4,997 thousand euros in units was recognised.
-During 2022, based on the projected generation of future taxable income according to the business plan for the coming years, the Group has capitalised an additional amount of taxable income, recording a deferred tax asset of 5,012 thousand euros. - Limitation to book depreciation.
+In 2023, no adjustments were made in this item.
+The deferred tax asset for this item as at 31 December 2023 amounts to 34,435 thousand euros (34,449 thousand euros as at 31 December 2022). - Credits for loss carryforwards.
+During the year, no amount of negative tax bases has been derecognised.
+The BINs compensated in the year correspond to non-activated BINs.
+During the financial year 2023, the group has decided not to activate any additional amount of BINs.
+The deferred tax asset for this item as at 31 December 2023 amounts to 28,898 thousand euros (28,898 euros thousand as at 31 December 2022). - Limitation to book depreciation.
 In 2013 and 2014, only 70 % of the accounting depreciation expense was deductible for tax purposes, and the remaining 30 % was recorded as a tax credit (deferred tax asset) which is reversed on a straight-line basis over 10 years. - Other non-deductible tax provisions, during the year the Group has recorded a series of provisions that are not tax-deductible expenses in accordance with Article 14 of the Corporate Income Tax Law, for which reason it has made a positive adjustment for these items, recording the corresponding deferred tax asset.

-To assess the recoverability of deferred tax assets, the Company has also taken into account the valuation of inventories at year-end 2022 carried out by Savills, which reflects a fair value of 1,350,295 thousand euros (see Note 15.6), as well as the business plan prepared by the Group for the period 2023-2033 and the sales forecasts for the developments included in the aforementioned plan, which have been made taking into account the characteristics of the Spanish real estate sector in which the Group operates.
-As at 31 December 2022, the Group has an orderbook amounting to 666,455 thousand euros (see Note 15.5).
+o assess the recoverability of deferred tax assets, the Company has also taken into account the valuation of inventories at year-end 2023 carried out by Savills, which reflects a fair value of 1,323,852 thousand euros (see Note 15.7), as well as the business plan prepared by the Group for the period 2023-2033 and the sales forecasts for the developments included in the aforementioned plan, which have been made taking into account the characteristics of the Spanish real estate sector in which the Group operates.
+As at 31 December 2023, the Group has an order book amounting to 825,076 thousand euros (see Note 15.5).
 Based on this evidence, the Group estimates that it will recover the full amount of tax credits recognised in less than ten years.